gizinski-jacek/odinbook-api/README.md

 ```

 You cannot deploy both Frontend and Backend to Heroku because [Heroku is included in Suffix List](https://devcenter.heroku.com/articles/cookies-and-herokuapp-com), which prevents an app on heroku domain from setting cookies on other heroku apps.\
-You can either use [Custom Domain](https://devcenter.heroku.com/articles/custom-domains) or deploy either app to different hosting service like [Netlify](https://docs.netlify.com/cli/get-started).\
+You can either use [Custom Domain](https://devcenter.heroku.com/articles/custom-domains) or deploy either app to other hosting service like [Netlify](https://docs.netlify.com/cli/get-started).\
 I recommend deploying [Frontend client](https://github.com/gizinski-jacek/odinbook-client#deploy) of this app to Netlify.

-Don't forget to add **.env** file with these environmental variables for the app:
+Don't forget to add **.env** file with these environment variables for the app:

 ```
 MONGODB_URI
 JWT_STRATEGY_SECRET